 Did the Tsavo Lions Have a Cave?

-The Tsavo lions are some of the most famous big cats in history, largely due to their infamous killing spree in Kenya’s Tsavo region from 1898 to 1899.
-The two male lions were responsible for a reported 135 deaths over 9 months and became known as the “Man-Eaters of Tsavo”.
+The Tsavo lions are some of the most famous big cats in history, largely due to their infamous killing spree in Kenya’s Tsavo region during 1898-1899.
+The two male lions were responsible for a reported 135 deaths over a 9-month period and became known as the “Man-Eaters of Tsavo”.
 But did these two notorious predators have a cave?

 The answer is no, they did not have an actual cave per se.
 However, they did make use of crevices and other natural formations near the Mzima Springs area which served as sort of makeshift dens or shelters.
 As far as we can tell, this seems to be where they stayed while hunting nearby settlements and railroad campsites.